 Discoveries

-Hooke spent part of his time working with Boyle and Boyle proposed a mission to him which consisted of designing and building a pump that was capable of compressing air to produce a vacuum.
-They spent years studying the science of gases until they got it.
-His first discovery was the air pump.
+Hooke spent part of his time working with Boyle, who proposed the task of designing and building a pump capable of compressing air to create a vacuum.
+They spent years studying the science of gases until they succeeded.
+Their first discovery was the air pump, a fundamental advance in the history of science.

 With this pump the elasticity of the air and the effects they have were experienced many times.
 Thanks to this pump, the formula of the Gas Law.
-In this law it can be verified how the volume of a gas is inversely proportional to the pressure it has.
+This law demonstrates how the volume of a gas is inversely proportional to its pressure.
+This discovery is key to understanding many physical phenomena.

 Capillarity